PRECIOUS-Gold rises as investors await Fed policy decision

 “Gold’s uptrend is intact and not really in danger of subsiding anytime soon,” TD Securities’ Ghali said.

-Palladium edged 0.2% higher to $1,607.55 after touching a record high of $1,626.81 in the previous session.
+Palladium remained unchanged at $1,605.10 after touching a record high of $1,626.81 in the previous session.
 (Reporting by Asha Sistla in Bengaluru Editing by Paul Simao and Marguerita Choy)